Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

    :name:  Link Jenkins job with your project

-You may also want to enable the auto trigger of the build for this job after each commit in your project repository (CVS or Subversion).
+You may also want to enable the auto trigger of the build for this job after each commit in your project repository (Subversion).
 If you have protected your build with a token, you can specify this token.

 By checking this option, each commit will